edgelesssys/constellation/docs/docs/workflows/troubleshooting.md

    `ssh -o CertificateFile=constellation_cert.pub -i <your private key> root@<ip of constellation node>`

    Normally, you won't have access to all constellation nodes since they reside in a private network.
-   To access those nodes anyways, you can use your constellation load balancer as a proxy jump host.
+   To access those nodes anyways, you can use your Constellation load balancer as a proxy jump host.
    For this, use something along the following ssh client configuration:

    ```text